Git-K3rnel/VulnHub/VulnOS-1/README.md

 at least we have something to work with.

-i tried enumerating other ports and services but none of the gave something interesting except port `389`
+i tried enumerating other ports and services but none of them gave something interesting except port `389`

 which is for `ldap`, after alittle reserach on ldap for unix machines i came accross a file which drew my attention